Better informing to encourage best practices

 About La Belle Empreinte

-La Belle Empreinte is an organization recognized for its expertise in the environmental and social analysis of products and services.
-Its mission is to support companies in their eco-design initiatives through the adoption of impact measurement tools, enabling them to independently communicate on the traceability as well as the environmental and social footprint of their products.
-On the consumer side, La Belle Empreinte supports responsible actors to help them distinguish between genuine best practices and greenwashing.
+La Belle Empreinte is an organisation recognised for its expertise in the environmental and social analysis of products and services.
+Its mission is to support companies in their eco-design initiatives through the adoption of impact measurement tools, thereby enabling them to communicate independently on the traceability and the environmental and social footprint of their products.

-La Belle Empreinte is certified by the Association for Low Carbon Transition (ABC) and collaborates with organizations such as ADEME to promote environmentally responsible practices and support environmental product labeling.
+Certified by the Association for Low-Carbon Transition (ABC), La Belle Empreinte collaborates with organisations such as ADEME to promote environmentally friendly practices and support environmental labelling of products.